 - Yahoo Directory of Professional Associations - http://dir.yahoo.com/business_and_economy/organizations/professional/

 - Weddle’s Association Directory - http://www.weddles.com/associations/index.cfm

-Check with your program coordinator in the Co-op and Career Services Office for the associations they recommend for your field of interest.
+Check with your Career Services Coordinator in the Office of Career Services & Co-op for the associations they recommend for your field of interest.